ibm-cloud-docs/ContinuousDelivery/cicd_evaluate_gates.md

 ## Defining gates for other CI/CD tools
 {: #gates-cicd}

 Place gates before build promotion in your CI/CD tool to check the quality of the build against your policies to ensure that it's safe to promote from one environment to another.
-Use the `evaluategate` command to perform the gate check.
+Use the `gate-evaluate` command to perform the gate check.

 After you create the policy, you can use the following script for gate evaluation:
 ```